 Solar Power Can Be Stored For Later Use

-Like we mentioned in the previous chapter, a lot of progress has been made in the technologies that are involved in solar electric power production.
+As we mentioned in the previous chapter, a lot of progress has been made in the technologies that are involved in solar electric power production.
 The area of batteries is no different.
 Just a few years ago, the cost and challenge to integrate battery systems with a solar electric array meant that unless there was a specific use case—remote location, critical 24/7 electric loads—we would often advise a customer against adding battery storage.
 Simply put, a grid-tied solar array (dependent on the grid with no on-site battery backup) was simpler, more reliable, and a better overall investment.

 As of 2016, every solar electric system we are designing and installing is ‘forward compatible’ with storage, whether or not a battery pack is installed at the time of the solar installation.
-Not only can batteries keep the lights on when the sun or grid is down, but they can also support the utility grid by filling intermittent gaps in renewable energy production when clouds pass over or the wind subsides.
+Not only can these “solar batteries” keep the lights on when the sun or grid is down, but they can also support the utility grid by filling intermittent gaps in renewable energy production when clouds pass over or the wind subsides.

-This article features a general overview; for the full story, don’t miss our three part feature published in 2015:
+This article features a general overview; for the full story, don’t miss our three-part feature published in 2015:

 - Part 2 – Solar + Batteries: The Right Thing to Power my Home?

 - Part 3 – Solar + Batteries: Technologies on the Bleeding Edge

 Batteries and Solar Energy Systems: A Short History

 Before the popularization of the grid-tied inverter in the late 1990s, all solar energy systems were independent of the grid; this is what it means to be ‘off the grid’ – literally not connected to the utility grid.
 In this era, if you wanted to have power after the sun had set, you had to have a battery of some kind to store the energy, usually a big bank of ‘golf cart type’ lead-acid batteries.